mandira1502/Power_BI_dashboard_Project/README.md

 # Power_BI_dashboard_Project
-This is a Power BI end to end first project
+This is a Power BI end to end first project.
 Developed, processed, analyzed, and cleaned Excel dashboards.